oveas/sqltex/readme.txt

 Installing SQLTeX
 -----------------
 Before installing SQLTeX, you need to have it.
 The latest version can always be found at http://software.oveas.net/sqltex.
-The download consists of this readme, documentation in LaTeX and HTML format, an installation script for Unix (install), the Perl script SQLTeX and the default replace file.
+The download consists of this readme, documentation in LaTeX and HTML format, an installation script for Unix (install), the Perl script SQLTeX, the default replace- and configuration files, and the Windows executable.

 On a Unix system, make sure the file install is executable by issueing the command: